fabriziosalmi/proxmox-lxc-autoscale/README.md

 ## Configuration

 ### Configuration File
+> [!IMPORTANT]

-The main configuration file is located at `/etc/lxc_autoscale/lxc_autoscale.conf`.
+> The main configuration file is located at `/etc/lxc_autoscale/lxc_autoscale.conf`.
 This file defines various thresholds and settings for the daemon.
 If you need to customize the behavior of the daemon, you can edit this file.

 ### Configuration Backup
+> [!NOTE]
-Before any update, the installation script automatically backs up the existing configuration file to `/etc/lxc_autoscale/lxc_autoscale.conf.YYYYMMDD-HHMMSS.backup`.
+> Before any update, the installation script automatically backs up the existing configuration file to `/etc/lxc_autoscale/lxc_autoscale.conf.YYYYMMDD-HHMMSS.backup`.

 ### Default Configuration